Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Compare Specialized Insurers for High-Value Vehicles

 Not all insurers price vehicles the same way.
-If you own a luxury or exotic vehicle, specialized carriers like Chubb, AIG, and Hagerty often offer better coverage terms and more competitive rates than standard carriers.
-Understanding how rising repair costs affect premiums for high-value vehicles can help you have a more informed conversation with insurers about appropriate coverage levels.
+If you own a luxury or exotic vehicle, specialized carriers like Chubb, AIG Private Client, Pure Insurance, and Hagerty often offer better coverage terms and more competitive rates than standard carriers — including agreed value coverage, lower mileage program options, and flexible eligibility for modified or collectible vehicles.
+See our full breakdown of luxury and exotic car insurance for a carrier-by-carrier comparison tailored to high-value vehicles.

 Pros